RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 That's it!

-There's now an encrypted tunnel setup between your 2 machines, which can be used to send any kind of traffic over, whether it be web traffic, media streaming, or email (if you're reading this guide and thinking about using the tunnel for email, please don't!).
+There's now an encrypted tunnel setup between your two machines, which can be used to send any kind of traffic over, whether it be web traffic, media streaming, or email (if you're reading this guide and thinking about using the tunnel for email, please don't!).

 If your needs are simply to forward traffic via another computer / network, or connect devices to the network of another, look past OpenVPN and give Wireguard a shot!